morgan071801/Bay-Mood/README.md

  <p> Notes:</p>
  <p> -Unfortunately, I was unable to get the file to run continuously on its own due to unknown errors.
 More specifically when its plugged in it runs on its own only once.
 After that it requires a manual start. </p>

  <p> I wanted the device to be imperfect on the inside and outside.
-In other words because users cannot edit </p>
- <p> their entries without destroying the device itself, I wanted its form to also embody the imperfections </p>
+In other words because users cannot edit  their entries without destroying the device itself, I wanted its form to also embody the imperfections </p>
- <p> and messiness of a book </p>